AccelByte/cloudsave-validator-grpc-plugin-server-go/README.md

 ### Use case 2: custom validation logic

-A game record with key that has suffix `daily_message` are expected to have following schema:
+A game record with key that has suffix `daily_msg` are expected to have following schema:
 ```json
 {
   "message": "string,required",